k-u-bux/kubux-wallpaper-generator/readme.md

 - **Browse Gallery**: Scroll through your wallpaper collection in the right panel
 - **Preview Images**: Click any thumbnail to preview it in full size
 - **Set Wallpaper**: Select an image and click "Set Wallpaper" to apply it to your desktop
 - **Delete Images**: Remove unwanted images by selecting them and clicking "Delete".
+Alternatively, a right click on a thumbnail will immediately remove it.
 Note: the curated wallpaper collection is maintained as a directory of symlinks to the actual image files.
 Removing an image from the wallpaper collection will not destroy the image file but it will just remove the symlink to it.
 - **Add Images**: Import existing images from your computer by clicking "Add".
 Note: this will move or copy files, it will create a symlink to the image file.

+### Adding Images to Your Wallpaper Collection
+- **Select Images**: Left-click on thumbnails to select or unselect them.
 - **Examine Images**: Right-click on thumbnails to open the image viewer with zoom capabilities
+- **Navigation**: There is a bread crum navigation bar to move around in the file system.
+- **Go Back to the Main App**: Click "Add Selected" or "Cancel" to return to the main window.

 ### Generating AI Wallpapers